BIMIB-DISCo/SARS-CoV-2-IHMV/VERSO/[A] Variant_calling/README.md

 The two scripts in this folder perform *variant calling* for *single* and *paired ends* using standard tools.

-Both scripts runs on a UN\*X/Linux platform and require the following tools, which must be installed separatedly and be available in the `PATH`.
+Both scripts run on a UN\*X/Linux platform and require the following tools, which must be installed separatedly and be available in the `PATH`.

 - [`trimmomatic`](http://www.usadellab.org/cms/?page=trimmomatic "trimmomatic")